Bell Textron

 Bell Textron Inc. is an American aerospace manufacturer headquartered in Fort Worth, Texas.
-A subsidiary of Textron, Bell manufactures military rotorcraft at facilities in Fort Worth, and Amarillo, Texas, as well as commercial helicopters in Mirabel, Quebec, Canada.
+A subsidiary of Textron, Bell manufactures military rotorcraft at facilities in Fort Worth, and Amarillo, Texas, United States and commercial helicopters in Mirabel, Quebec, Canada.

 History

 Bell Aircraft

 The company was founded on July 10, 1935, as Bell Aircraft Corporation by Lawrence Dale Bell in Buffalo, New York.
 The company focused on the designing and building of fighter aircraft.
 Their first fighters were the XFM-1 Airacuda, a twin-engine fighter for attacking bombers, and the P-39 Airacobra.
 The P-59 Airacomet, the first American jet fighter, the P-63 Kingcobra, the successor to the P-39, and the Bell X-1 were also Bell products.

 In 1941, Bell hired Arthur M. Young, a talented inventor, to provide expertise for helicopter research and development.
 It was the foundation for what Bell hoped would be a broader economic base for his company that was not dependent on government contracts.
 The Bell 30 was their first full-size helicopter (first flight December 29, 1942) and the Bell 47 became the first helicopter in the world rated by a civil aviation authority, becoming a civilian and military success.
+Due to its burgeoning success, the helicopter division relocated as a separate unit to Hurst, Texas in 1951.